adrieleprimo/adrieleprimo/README.md

 My name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript and Python.
 Nice to meet u!

-*   :world_map:	I'm based in Salvador, Bahia, Brazil.
+*   :world_map:	I live in Salvador, Bahia, Brazil.
 *   :house: 	 You can contact me at [adriele.dejprimo@gmail.com](mailto:adriele.dejprimo@gmail.com)
 *   :seedling:  I love listening to the soundtrack of The legend of Zelda: Ocarina of time when I'm studying.
   ### Skills